A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Conclusion

 \section{Conclusion}

-In this paper, we considered nonconvex-(strongly) concave minimax problems \mg{$\min_{\bx} \max_y \sum_{i=1}^N \sa{g_i(x_i)}+f(\bx,y)-h(y)$ where $h$ and $g_i$ for $i=1,\cdots,N$ are closed convex, $f$ is smooth with $L$-Lipschitz gradients and $\mu$-strongly concave in $y$} \sa{for some $\mu\geq 0$}.
-We proposed a new method \texttt{SGDA-B} \mg{with backtracking for WCWC problems that supports random block-coordinate updates in the primal variable.
-We then show that it} achieves the best computational complexity $\cO(\kappa^2 L \epsilon^{-2})$ and $\cO(\kappa^3 L \log(p^{-1}) \epsilon^{-4})$ in both deterministic and stochastic settings respectively among the existing methods \mg{that are} agnostic to Lipschitz constant $L$.
-In addition, we showed that our method \mg{can support Gauss-Seidel-type updates and can handle WCMC settings with guaranteed complexity}.
+In this paper, we considered nonconvex-(strongly) concave minimax problems in the form of \mg{$\min_{\bx} \max_y \sum_{i=1}^N \sa{g_i(x_i)}+f(\bx,y)-h(y)$, where $h$ and $g_i$ for $i=1,\cdots,N$ are closed convex, $f$ is smooth with $L$-Lipschitz gradients and $\mu$-strongly concave in $y$} \sa{for some $\mu\geq 0$}.
+We proposed a new method \texttt{SGDA-B} with backtracking that supports random block-coordinate updates in the primal variable. {To our knowledge, \texttt{SGDA-B} achieves the best computational complexity for WCSC problems} among the existing methods \mg{that are} agnostic to Lipschitz constant $L$, concavity modulus $\mu$ and variance bound $\sigma^2$ for the stochastic oracle. {More specifically,} we show that \texttt{SGDA-B} {attains computational complexities of} $\cO(\kappa^2 L \epsilon^{-2})$ and $\cO(\kappa^3 L \log^2(p^{-1}) \epsilon^{-4})$ in the deterministic and stochastic settings, respectively.
+We also showed that our method \mg{can support Gauss-Seidel-type updates and can handle WCMC problems.}